 The table below summarises the Whole Fund Primary and Secondary Contribution rates at this valuation.
-These rates are the payroll weighted average of the underlying individual employer primary and secondary rates, calculated in accordance with the Regulations and CIPFA guidance.
+The Primary rate is the payroll weighted average of the underlying individual employer primary rates and the Secondary rate is the total of the underlying individual employer secondary rates (before any pre-payment or capitalisation of future contributions), calculated in accordance with the Regulations and CIPFA guidance.

-Primary rate (%) Secondary Rate (£)

-1 April 2017 - 31 March 2020 2017/18 2018/19 2019/20
+Primary rate Secondary Rate 1 April 2017 - 31 March 2020 2017/18 2018/19 2019/20 18.2% of pensionable pay £8,985,000 £10,469,000 £11,952,000

-ТВС TBC ТВС ТВС